-Ammaji Ki Galli is a TV show of the comedy genre, written by Aparijata Sharma, and Divya Nidhi Sharma ('Aloo Chaat' fame).
-The show aired on SAB TV in the evening, running over a course of four months, from June 2011 to September 2011.
-Set against the background of Delhi, the show revolves around 'Ammaji’, portrayed by veteran actress Farida Jalal, and how she plays a silent, yet pivoting role in the lives of the families residing in the 'Galli’.
-There are a set of unique and compelling characters around 'Ammaji’ that makes her life very hilariously ironic, such as Parminder, portrayed by TV giant Rakshanda Khan.
-Her character has been drawn up as a vivacious Punjabi girl who is obsessed with cleaning.
+Ammaji Ki Galli is a comedy TV show written by Aparijata Sharma and Divya Nidhi Sharma ('Aloo Chaat' fame).
+The show aired on SAB TV, running for four months, from June 2011 to September 2011.
+Set against the background of Delhi, the show revolves around 'Ammaji,' portrayed by veteran actress Farida Jalal.
+How Ammaji plays a silent yet pivoting role in the lives of the families residing in the 'Galli' is the plot.
+There are a set of unique and compelling characters around 'Ammaji,' including Parminder, portrayed by TV giant Rakshanda Khan.
+Her character has been drawn up as a vibrant Punjabi girl obsessed with cleaning.

-Abir Goswami plays the gentle husband of Parminder, Sardar Surjeet Singh with efficiency.
-He has been shown to be busy in his own life, probably as to avoid the embarrassment he faces due to his wife, and his son, Bachchitter.
+Abir Goswami plays Parminder's husband, Sardar Surjeet Singh, with efficiency.
+He is busy in his own life, probably avoiding the embarrassment he faces due to his wife and his son, Bachchitter.
 Bachchitter repetitively pings everyone with his silly questions, making Parminder angry.
-Among others there is Roshni Sharma, a plant lover, who treats the plant like her babies and has names assigned to each one she has.
+Roshni Sharma is a plant lover who treats the plants like her babies and has names assigned to each one she has.
 She is also a fashionista.
-She is married to Surinder Sharma, after a period of courtship.
+She is married to Surinder Sharma after a period of courtship.
 She fights with her family for materialistic things and hardly cares about others.
 She also talks very fast.